nielskee/draft-articles/TechnicalHiringPart2.md

   technical assignment that's related to the tech domain.

-* Get it reviewed promptly when the solution comes back - the daily standup helps coordinated this.
+* Get it reviewed promptly when the solution comes back - the daily standup helps coordinate this.
 Give feedback to both successful and unsuccessful candidates.
 Use a checklist, but also leverage GitHub as a review platform if that's possible for your organisation.